lancelot2/BlockVote/README.md

 Both projects can be used together or separated based on every community need.

 # Contributing
-First, thank you for considering contributing to XYZ.
+First, thank you for considering contributing to BlockVote.
 - If you are a front end developer, we need help to convert our prototype into an actual app
 - If you are a solidity developer, we need help to build our smart contract template
 - If you are into APIs, we need help to sync both apps